mmtftr/jellip/README.md

 - [ ] Add more questions
 - [ ] Add practice test mode
 - [ ] Add listening questions mode
+- [ ] Add category filtering
+- [ ] Add question sets (enable importing and selection of which sets are being used to pull questions from)

 ## Installation